IBM/ibm-licensing-operator/README.md

 If you get `unknown field "preserveUnknownFields"` error, try to delete preserveUnknownFields from yaml files inside `operator-marketplace/deploy/upstream/` catalog or consider upgrading kubernetes server version:

-For linux users:
+For **Linux** users:

 ```bash
 sed -i '/.*preserveUnknownFields.*/d' operator-marketplace/deploy/upstream/*
 kubectl apply -f operator-marketplace/deploy/upstream
 ```

-For MAC users:
+For **MAC** users:

 ```bash
 sed -i "" '/.*preserveUnknownFields.*/d' operator-marketplace/deploy/upstream/*
 kubectl apply -f operator-marketplace/deploy/upstream
 ```

-<b>3.
-Create the OperatorSource</b>
+3. **Create the OperatorSource**

-An `OperatorSource` object is used to define the external datastore we are using to store operator bundles.
-More information including example can be found in the documentation included in the `operator-marketplace` [repository](https://github.com/operator-framework/operator-marketplace#operatorsource).
+An `OperatorSource` object is used to define the external datastore that is used to store operator bundles.
+More information including examples can be found in the documentation included in the `operator-marketplace` [repository](https://github.com/operator-framework/operator-marketplace#operatorsource).

 Create `operator source` to get operator bundles from `quay.io`.